bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-07-08-days-of-being-wild.md

+---
+layout: post
+title: Days of Being Wild (Ah Fei jing juen)
+published: true
+date: 2021-07-08
+readtime: true
+categories: ['WORLD OF WONG KAR WAI']
+tags: [Drama, Crime, Romance]
+metadata: 'Hong Kong, 1990, 94 mins<br> Director: Wong Kar Wai'
+pdf: '2021-07-08-days-of-being-wild.pdf'
+---

 _+ pre-recorded intro by season programmer Ann Lee_

 Leslie Cheung gives a magnificent performance as a rakish playboy in the 1960s searching for identity while callously breaking hearts.
 Wong hit his stride with his sophomore effort, tying together his favourite themes of time, memory and rejection in a hypnotic drama.
-Featuring a cast of Hong Kong’s
-biggest stars, it’s a poignant snapshot of youthful restlessness that’s an  artistic triumph.<br>
+Featuring a cast of Hong Kong’s biggest stars, it’s a poignant snapshot of youthful restlessness that’s an  artistic triumph.<br>
 **bfi.org.uk**

 _Days_ _of_ _Being_ _Wild_ is already widely accepted as a modern classic, but it has had a worse than bumpy ride since an earlier version premiered in Hong Kong in December 1990.
 (The present version is Wong Kar Wai’s definitive cut, prepared for international release.)
 The first-release business in Pacific Asia was so poor that a planned Part Two – centred on Tony Leung’s gambler character, glimpsed here only in the closing scene, and set in 1966 – was never completed, although Wong Kar Wai’s recent _Ashes_ _of_ _Time_ seemingly does much of what he intended to do in that film.
 This film’s ‘mistake’, in the eyes of Asian audiences, was to defy all expectations aroused by the casting of six of the region’s top stars; it took two re-releases, a lot of critical support and a slew of Hong Kong Film Awards to rehabilitate the film and Wong’s career.